SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

 === Local algorithm

 The strategy improvement algorithm has the downside of requiring to visit the whole graph.
-In some cases this might be an inconvenience, as the graph could be very large but only a small portion may need to be visited to determine the winner of a specific vertex.
+In some cases this might be an inconvenience, as the graph could be very large but only a small portion may need to be visited to determine the winner of a specific vertex of interest.
 For an extreme example, consider a disconnected graph, in which case the winner of a vertex only depends on its connected component and not the whole graph.

 // TODO: Example where this matters?